 Here’s the Operating System I Use

-I have a link for you guys for an amazing operating system that I highly, highly, highly recommend.
+I have a link for you guys to an amazing operating system that I highly recommend.
 You break your monthly goal and put that into your operating system.
-Then we go one step further and we put it into our weekly goal.
-So every single person on the team has a card in our operating system that says top priorities for the week.
+Then we take it one step further and put it into our weekly goal.
+So, every single person on the team has a card in our operating system that lists their top priorities for the week.

-We‘ve got 3.
-We‘re allowed 3 priorities, and that is it!
-Those are the number one goals that we each have as a team this week that are all focused on the company goal for that month and that year.
-That’s going to really help you.
+We‘ve got three.
+We‘re allowed three priorities, and that’s it!
+Those are the number one goals that we each have as a team this week, all of which are focused on the company’s goal for that month and year.
+That’s going to help you.

 If You’re Doing Income Producing Work, Don’t Multitask

 I’m going to work on something and close all the tabs on my computer except that one thing.
-I turn on some quiet worship music, and I intentionally get laser-focused.
-I make sure that the room is cool so I can focus.
+I turn on some quiet worship music, and I intentionally focus my attention.
+I make sure that the room is cool so I can concentrate.
 You’ve got to laser in to create highly productive outflows.

 So multitasking is okay if you’re doing something.
 Think of it this way.
 Multitasking equals mindless.
-If you have something mindless that you’re okay with, like, I’m going to listen to this thing, I’m going to refresh my memory on this thing, fine.
-But if you’re doing intentional work, you need to get rid of every single other thing that you’re doing and really zone in.
+If you have something mindless that you’re OK with, like, I’m going to listen to this thing, I’m going to refresh my memory on this thing, fine.
+But if you’re doing intentional work, you need to eliminate everything else you’re doing and focus.

-If you are sitting in a place that is completely unorganized and cluttered, it will lead to inefficiency.
+If you are sitting in a disorganized and cluttered space, it will lead to inefficiency.
 The National Association of Professional Organizers reported that the average person spends 1.5 hours daily looking for things.

 Forget Carrying Your Phone Around All Day

 Let’s start carrying our coffee cups around all day.
 That’s fine with me.
 I’m not mad at that.
-But when we think about limited time and availability, if this is tight for you, you can make up an hour and a half, an hour and a half a day if you’re not looking for things.
+But when we think about limited time and availability, if this is tight for you, you can make up an hour or an hour and a half a day, if you’re not looking for anything.
 This includes:

 - Looking for things on your desktop